top of page

 scarf of Cunera (4th/5th century)

 After this incident queen Aldegonde knew there was no reasoning anymore with her husband.
 She had to resort to drastic measures.
 With one of her chamberlains, the queen hatched a horrible plan.
 On 28 October 340, when the king was out riding and in falconry, the queen and her chamberlain overpowered Cunera.
 They strangled Cunera with her own scarf.
 Her body was buried in the horse stables.
 When the king returned and asked for his dear Cunera, the queen said Cunera’s friends had come to take her home.
 However, the crime quickly came out.
 Horses refused to enter the stables, and that night a stable boy saw a cross of burning candles on the stable floor.
 Fearing what great evil might have happened, the king had the spot dug up and recovered the body.
 The king reburied Cunera’s body near the river, what’s known today as Cunerabergje or Cuneraheuvel ‘small mound of Cunera’.
-The little hill is still there with a view over the river Nederrijn ‘lower Rhine’.
+The little hill is still there with a view over the River Nederrijn ‘Lower Rhine’.
 Twelve trees are planted on the spot, symbolizing the Twelve Apostles.

 The slay queen was accused by her husband the king for the murder.
 She was flogged by her husband without any mercy, and evicted from the palace.
 For three days she wandered on Heimenberg (as said, also written as Haymonsberg) hill.
 Madness came over her and she ripped off her clothes.
-Until finally out of total desperation she threw herself from the cliffs above the river Nederrijn and broke her neck.
+Until finally out of total desperation she threw herself from the cliffs above the River Nederrijn and broke her neck.
 An example followed by the beautiful Lore Lay more upstream the same river at Sankt Goarshausen, centuries later.
 The king, impressed by the whole affair, promptly converted to Christianity and had a church built too.
 Or were the king’s deeds inspired by his grief for losing his not-so-innocent sweet love?
 We’ll never know.
 What we do know, however, is that ever since the queen’s death Heimenberg hill is a haunted place.
 For those readers who wonder what happened to the chamberlain, well she was beheaded.

 After Cunera’s death many sick people were healed at her grave, and it was also believed that Cunera prevented ships on the river from perishing.
-Comparable with Saint Goar of Aquitaine who prevented ships from being wrecked by the dangerous rapids and whirlpools upstream the river Rhine at the Lorelei rock.
+Comparable with Saint Goar of Aquitaine who prevented ships from being wrecked by the dangerous rapids and whirlpools upstream the River Rhine at the Lorelei rock.
 Including two early-medieval Frisian skippers annex merchants, and one of their haulers, who were saved by Saint Goar (Lebecq 1983).
-Read our post Little prayers at the Lorelei rock.
+Read our blog post Little prayers at the Lorelei rock.

 Many centuries later, around the year 700, missionary Willibrord, Apostle of the Frisians, travelled through the area on his way to Cologne.
 Citizens of Rhenen explained to Willibrord all the miracles that happened and asked him to declare Cunera a saint.
 Miraculous healings of persons being insane, cripple, deaf, or blind, and resurrection of the drowned and rescuing of the shipwrecked.
 Possibly, Willibrord wasn’t convinced by words of lay persons alone, or thought it was a bit of an overkill of miracles, and continued his travels to Cologne.
 On his way back, near Heimenberg, his ship was caught in a heavy storm.
 Willibrord started praying, and the storm quieted down.
 Only then Willibrord remembered the words of the citizens of Rhenen and he understood it as Cunera who saved him.

 For a second time the body of Cunera was unearthed.
 Despite many centuries had passed, Willibrord found Cunera’s body untouched and with the scarf still around her neck.
-The miracle of a perfectly preserved corpse after many centuries is something we have seen before with Saint Fris; check our post Like Father, Unlike Son.
+The miracle of a perfectly preserved corpse after many centuries is something we have seen before with Saint Fris; check our blog post Like Father, Unlike Son.
 Willibrord had the corpse transferred from Cunerabergje to the church of Rhenen, officially promoting Cunera to saint.
 Her attributes are a key and a scarf.
 What else?
 After Cunera’s canonization, Rhenen started to attract pilgrims.
 The time of pilgrimage coincided with the horse market of Rhenen.
 In the year 1552, Charles V had granted the city the right to have an annual horse fair.
 The name Paardenmarkt ‘horse market’ situated on the river forelands of Rhenen reminds of this former market.

 Besides being the protector of horses and cattle, Saint Cunera also became a saint against chokes or, notably, when a fishbone got stuck in ones throat (Papasidero 2019).
 All associated with the cause of her death of course; being strangled at her neck with a scarf.